correctexam/documentation/docs/source/user.md

-## Can I compose a statement with another tool than word, excel or latex?
+## Can I compose an exam template with another tool than word, libraoffice or latex?

 Of course, the only important point is a circle marker in the corners to facilitate alignment and light gray squares to put the names, first names and ids (INE) of students.